 - Bed Movement

 - Shallow Movement (Min=0)

 - Bed Occupancy

 - Moisture (wetting or vomit)

 - Sound

-- Shallow Movement (Max-Min) after learning mode
+- Shallow Movement (Max-Min) based on learning mode settings

 Finally remember there are a set of DEFAULT parameters stored in the unit.
-If you get into difficulty, these can easily be recalled to establish a known good working state.
+If you get into difficulty these can easily be recalled to establish a known good working state.
 Once the changes have proven to be successful, then these new defaults can be saved within the Hidden Menu system.

-On page 18 you will find a useful chart that lists all the menu items in order, with space to write the optimum settings found by the user.
+On page $\underline{18}$ you will find a useful chart that lists all the menu items in order, with space to write the optimum settings found by the user.